 If the mechanical mechanisms of defense were not successful, the unspecific, innate immune defense enters into play (Murphy and Weaver, 2018, 47ff.).
 At this stage, the body needs to differentiate between “known” and “alien” agents, and between “potentially harmful” and “harmless” ones.

 To identify alien, potentially harmful agents, the unspecific defense looks for so-called PAMPs (pathogen associated molecular patterns).
-These are general characteristics often displayed by pathogens, such as lipopolysaccharides in the bacterial membrane or double-strained RNA in viruses.
+These are general characteristics often displayed by pathogens, such as lipopolysaccharides in the bacterial membrane or double-stranded RNA in viruses.
 Everything that shows PAMPs is heavily targeted.

 The unspecific defense can be further divided into the humoral and the cellular defense.
 The humoral defense consists of substances dissolved in the body fluids, such as enzymes, reactive oxygen compounds, signal molecules and a whole cascade of proteins.
 Some of these substances kill pathogens directly; others “mark” the pathogens and “call for” the help of leucocytes.